Standing and market offers

 Basic Plan Information Documents

-*Price assumes general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
+*Price assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Estimated price includes any conditional discounts that may be available.
 Pricing based on SA Power network in Adelaide, but prices differ between distribution areas.
-June 2024.
+March 2025.

 How can I find the cheapest energy offer?

-While market offers tend to be cheaper, not all market offers are created equal.
-When shopping around for a market contract, there are a few key things to keep an eye out for, such as rates, discounts and benefit periods.
+While market offers tend to be cheaper than standing offers in electricity, not all market offers are the same.
+When looking for a market contract, there are a few key things to be aware of, such as rates, discounts and benefit periods.

-Most retailers will only supply advertised discounts for a ‘benefit period’ of one to two years.
+Most energy retailers will only supply advertised discounts for a benefit period of 12 months to two years.
 After this period expires, customers will need to renew their plan or otherwise be forced to pay much higher rates, usually at the default price respective to their state and distribution network.

 Compare Electricity Providers